particle-iot/docs/src/content/reference/device-os/firmware.md

 - `advertisingData` The advertising data sent by the device
 - `scanData` The scan data (optional)
 - `rssi` The signal strength of the advertising message.

+Prior to Device OS 3.0, these were member variables.

+In Device OS 3.0 and later, they are methods, so you must access them as:

+- `address()` The BLE address of the device
+- `advertisingData()` The advertising data sent by the device
+- `scanData()` The scan data (optional)
+- `rssi()` The signal strength of the advertising message.

 #### BLE.scan(callback)